aws-samples/aws-modernization-with-nirmata/content/3_NCH/Pipeline_Control/22_CI_CD.md

     g.
 Select `Run Nctl Scan` from the dropdown.<br>
     g.
 Fill out the `NCTL Binary Link` field with the URL of the latest Nctl binary version to download.
 The required URL is available [here](https://downloads.nirmata.io/nctl/allreleases/).<br>
     h.
 Now, check the box for **Scan Only Repository** which will help integrate NCH.<br>
     i.
-Under `API Key`, add the API key that can be found in the profile section of the NPM tenant.<br>
+Under `API Key`, add the API key that can be found in the profile section of the NCH tenant.<br>
     j.
-Fill out `Path to Policies files` with the path to your policy files and `Nirmata URL` with the NPM URL (https://www.nirmata.io)<br>
+Fill out `Path to Policies files` with the path to your policy files and `Nirmata URL` with the NCH URL (https://www.nirmata.io)<br>
     k.
 Finally, click **Save** to complete the job configuration.

 ![image](/images/job-configure.png)